 Encouraging employees to step out of their daily work

 Developing new skills is always valuable.
 Setting aside time to build skills such as collaboration and leadership is key to making people more productive and inspired at work.

-Employees at growth mindset companies feel more committed to their work because they have the potential to grow, learn, and thrive within it.
-They are also more motivated to do their best because they know that their personal development and hard work is valued. (source: emotivebrand.com)
+Employees at companies where a growth mindset is part of the corporate culture feel more committed to their work because they have the potential to grow, learn, and thrive within it.
+They are also more motivated to do their best because they know that their personal development and hard work is valued.

 Here a few more resources to help you develop and encourage a growth mindset in your organization:

 Shift to a Growth Mindset With These 8 Powerful Strategies: For example, create a new compelling belief or view failure in a different light.

 Questions for coaching a growth mindset: 5 questions to develop a growth mindset and 5 feedback comments to develop a growth mindset

 Change your mindset voice: For example, learn to hear your fixed mindset “voice” or recognize that you have a choice.